Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 # Upload a BIM Model

-There are two ways of uploading your BIM models:
+There are two ways to upload your BIM models:

 - **Upload from BIM Software:** Uploading from a BIM model view within authoring software gives you more control of how it looks like on bimU.io.
 What You See Is What You Get (WYSIWYG).
 Please follow the instructions in the next section to install the bimU.io Launcher before uploading a BIM model from authoring software.
 - **Upload IFC files:** The industry standard IFC (Industry Foundation Classes) format is also supported.
 Most authoring software can export to an IFC file.
 You can then upload it to bimU.io directly.

 ### Install bimU.io Launcher

-**_Note that you must have bimU.io Launcher installed to upload models from BIM software._**
+!!! warning "Note that you must have bimU.io Launcher installed to upload a model from BIM software."

 #### What is bimU.io Launcher?